AsmaaAamir/CI_PP1_TSO/README.md

 ### Media
 The images and video are from two different website below I will tell in appearance of order;
 * Home Page
-    - All the four images in the carousle are from Pexels [https://www.pexels.com/search/image/].
+    - All the four images in the carousle are from <a href ="https://www.pexels.com/search/image/">Pexels </a>.
         <a href="https://www.pexels.com/photopink-macaroons-placed-among-carnations-on-table-7474293">Image 1 </a>
         <a href="https://www.pexels.com/photo/cupcakes-on-wooden-tray-near-sweets-and-macaroons-with-blueberries-7525120/"> Image 2 </a>
         <a href="https://www.pexels.com/photo/crop-woman-with-tasty-macaroons-7525146/"> Image 3</a>